 Blessed Palms in the Home at Catholic Culture includes several activities to do with blessed palms, including “palm weaving.”

 The Liturgies of the Triduum is an excellent overview of the liturgies from Commonweal magazine.

-Six Things You Need to Know about Triduum from NCRegister.
+Six Things You Need to Know about Triduum from the National Catholic Register.

-The USCCB has compiled information on Triduum, including a section answering 18 common questions.
+The U.S. bishops’ conference has compiled information on the Triduum, including a section answering 18 common questions.